 It is assumed that the majority of jurisdictions that did not provide a response to the FATF in this report have made even less progress in the implementation of the Revised FATF Standards.

 FATF Travel Rule Takes Center Stage

 The Travel Rule is the most focused on issue in terms of VASPs’ compliance with the revised FATF Standards.
 Yet only 10 jurisdictions reported that they are actively enforcing Travel Rule requirements for VASPs.
 An additional 14 jurisdictions reported that they have introduced Travel Rule regulations but were not yet enforced the requirements.
-No jurisdictions reported being aware of any What is a Virtual Asset Service Provider (VASP)?
-A Virtual A...
-More that fully complied with all elements of the Travel Rule.
+No jurisdictions reported being aware of any VASP that fully complied with all elements of the Travel Rule.

 There are various technologies and tools available that enable VASPs to comply with the Travel Rule, yet compliance with the Travel Rule continues to be reported as challenging due to “the lack of one unified technology to support it,” according to the FATF report.

 Since FATF’s first 12-Month Review, there has been significant progress in Travel Rule technology development.
-Several standards and protocols—such as the Travel Rule Information Sharing Architecture (TRISA)—can now help enable interoperability between solutions and, when enhanced by blockchain analysis tools such as in CipherTrace Traveler, can also safely identify VASPs to exchange Travel Rule data.
+Several standards and protocols—such as the Travel Rule Information Sharing Architecture (TRISA)—can now help enable interoperability between solutions and, when enhanced by A blockchain is a shared digital ledger, or a continually up...
+More analysis tools such as in CipherTrace Traveler, can also safely identify VASPs to exchange Travel Rule data.